fruitnuke/retro/README.md

 	Hunt the Wumpus

+	I feel a draught.
 	You are in room 17
 	Tunnels lead to 7, 16, 18
 	Shoot, Move or Quit (s-m-q)? m
 	Where to?
 7

-	I feel a draught.
+	Bats nearby!
 	You are in room 7
 	Tunnels lead to 6, 8, 17
 	Shoot, Move or Quit (s-m-q)? m
 	Where to?
 17

-	You are in room 17
-	Tunnels lead to 7, 16, 18
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-16

-	[...]

-	You are in room 3
-	Tunnels lead to 2, 4, 12
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-2

-	Bats nearby!
-	You are in room 2
-	Tunnels lead to 1, 3, 10
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-1
 	Zap -- super bat snatch!
 Elsewhereville for you!

-	Bats nearby!
-	You are in room 5
-	Tunnels lead to 1, 4, 6
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-6

-	Bats nearby!
 	You are in room 6
 	Tunnels lead to 5, 7, 15
 	Shoot, Move or Quit (s-m-q)? m
 	Where to?
-15
+1

-	You are in room 15
+	You are in room 5
-	Tunnels lead to 6, 14, 16
+	Tunnels lead to 1, 4, 6
 	Shoot, Move or Quit (s-m-q)? m
 	Where to?
-6

-	Bats nearby!
-	You are in room 6
-	Tunnels lead to 5, 7, 15
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-7

-	I feel a draught.
-	You are in room 7
-	Tunnels lead to 6, 8, 17
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-17

-	You are in room 17
-	Tunnels lead to 7, 16, 18
-	Shoot, Move or Quit (s-m-q)? m
-	Where to?
-18
+4

 	I smell a wumpus!
 	I feel a draught.
-	You are in room 18
+	You are in room 4
-	Tunnels lead to 9, 17, 19
+	Tunnels lead to 3, 5, 14
 	Shoot, Move or Quit (s-m-q)? s
 	No. of rooms (1-5)?
 1
 	Room?
-9
+14
 	Aha!
 You got the wumpus!

 	Hee hee hee - the Wumpus'll getcha next time!!
 	Same set-up (y-n)? y

+## Hammurabi